uzh-dqbm-cmi/PRIDICT2/README.md

 1. Use the notebook or corresponding command line script to create an input batch file for `PRIDICT2.0` prediction with silent bystanders.
 2. Supports 1bp replacements and multi-bp replacements (not insertions/deletions).
 3. Input format: `PRIDICT2.0` format with 150bp flanking bases on both sides.
-4. Choose between manual (single mutation/edit) or batch (multiple inputs) functions.
+4. Choose between single (single mutation/edit) or batch (multiple inputs) functions.
 5. *Run `PRIDICT2.0` in batch mode in a terminal outside of notebook with the generated input sequences to obtain efficiency predictions.
 (Optional: run PRIDICT2.0 from within notebook, see commented out example)*
 6. Summarize individual bystander predictions to one prediction file (best prediction of each bystander variant)